banghuazhao/ai-prompts/README.md

 # AI Prompts ✨

 A Swift iOS app for managing, browsing, and sharing AI prompts.
 Inspired by [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts), this app offers a curated collection of prompts for ChatGPT, Grok, and other LLM tools.
+Now featuring prompt categories, context engineering tips, and a built-in prompt analyzer for enhanced prompt engineering.

 ## 📸 Screenshots